yuanjielu-64/barn_challenge_lu/README.md

 git clone https://github.com/jackal/jackal_robot.git -- branch <YOUR_ROS_VERSION>-devel
 ```

-5. Please replace this to jackal/jackal_control/config/robot_localization.yaml, since these are some changes from previous version, otherwise, you will see robot is rotating
+5. Please replace this with jackal/jackal_control/config/robot_localization.yaml, as these are some changes from the previous version.
+Otherwise, you will see the robot's localization deviate.

 Replace line 13 to line 19:
 imu0: /imu/data